Tupolev Tu-124: Operational history

 The improved Tu-124V, which could seat 56 passengers instead of the 44 of the original model, and which had increased range and maximum takeoff weight, came into service in 1964.
 An Aeroflot Tu-124V was exhibited at the 1965 Paris Air Show.
 Despite the aircraft's low purchase price (stated as $1.45 million in 1965) and low operating costs, few were exported, with Československé Státní Aerolinie (ČSA) and the East German airline Interflug being the only airlines other than Aeroflot that bought the Tu-124 new, although ČSA sold its surviving Tu-124s to Iraqi Airways for use on VIP flights in 1973.
 Interflug used its three Tu-124s as an alternative to the Ilyushin Il-62, when the Il-62s were grounded due to mechanical issues.
 All three were sold back to the Soviet Union in 1975.

 Three airframes were completed in 1966 in a VIP configuration, and designated Tu-124K.
 However, Aeroflot never placed them into service, and they were purchased by the Indian Air Force.

 A number were also sold to military users, including the Soviet Air Force, which used them as navigational trainers, and to the Chinese Air Force.

 A total of 164 Tu-124s were built.
 Issues with the safety of the Tu-104 affected the fate of the Tu-124, although the reliability of the Tu-124 was slightly better.
 Production ended in 1965 and Aeroflot decommissioned its last twelve Tu-124s on 21 January 1980.
-The Tu-124 continued in operation for some years with the Soviet Air Force and in Iraq, but all aircraft were withdrawn before and in 1990, The ones in Iraq military and Iraqi Airways were destroyed in early 1990s during the Gulf War.
+The Tu-124 continued in operation for some years with the Soviet Air Force and in Iraq, but all aircraft were withdrawn before and in 1990, the ones owned by Iraq military and Iraqi Airways were destroyed in early 1990s during the Gulf War.

 Several Tu-124s have been preserved.
 One is in the museum of the Kharkiv State Aircraft Manufacturing Company (formerly the Tu-124 manufacturer Factory 135), another is in the China Aviation Museum in Beijing, another at the Central Air Force Museum at Monino outside Moscow.
 A Tu-124K is on display at New Delhi Airport and next to the State Museum at Lucknow Zoo.